IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 If the tab says “High-Z” “70V” or “100V” then the amplifier is designed to drive loudspeakers that incorporate step-down transformers.

-A High-Z tab is essentially the same as a Low-Z tab with regard to most measures, but you will notice the output voltage is a standard value used in distribution systems, such as 70 V or 100 V. You will also notice that the Load R (column 15) is typically higher than for Low-Z amplifiers.
-In principle High-Z distribution works the same as Low-Z distribution, except the circuit values (E Out and Load R) are scaled to higher values.
+A High-Z tab is essentially the same as a Low-Z tab with regard to most measures, but you will notice the output voltage is a standard value used in distribution systems, such as 70 V or 100 V. You will also notice that the Load R (column 3) is typically higher than for Low-Z amplifiers (hence the name).
+In principle High-Z distribution works the same as Low-Z distribution, except the circuit values (voltage and impedance) are scaled to higher values.
 This provides several benefits and one drawback.

-Benefit – The higher load resistance permits the use of smaller diameter cable.
+Benefit – The higher load impedance permits the use of smaller diameter cable.

 Benefit – Multiple loudspeakers can be daisy-chained onto a single amplifier, with the volume of each selected at the loudspeaker by a “power tap” such as 1 W, 2 W, 4 W, etc.